xRuiAlves/FEUP-MNUM-TPs/Chapter 2/README.md

 # Chapter 2

-Here you can find method implementations regarding the second chapter
+Here you can find method implementations regarding the second chapter (In both C++ and Maxima)